nmwsharp/geometry-central/docs/docs/surface/algorithms/signed_heat_method.md

 ??? func "`#!cpp VertexData<double> SignedHeatSolver::computeDistance(const std::vector<Curve>& curves, const std::vector<SurfacePoint>& points, const SignedHeatOptions& options = SignedHeatOptions())`"

-    TODO
+    Compute distance to a collection of curves and points.
+Curves may be a source of either signed or unsigned distance (see `Curve` object below.)
+Points are given as a list of [surface points](../../utilities/surface_point/) to which we compute unsigned distance.

 ??? func "`#!cpp VertexData<double> SignedHeatSolver::computeDistance(const std::vector<Curve>& curves, const SignedHeatOptions& options = SignedHeatOptions())`"

-    Compute...
-TODO.
-The input is a list of [surface points](../../utilities/surface_point/).
+    Compute distance to a collection of curves.
+Curves may be a source of either signed or unsigned distance (see `Curve` object below.)

 ??? func "`#!cpp VertexData<double> SignedHeatSolver::computeDistance(const std::vector<SurfacePoint>& points, const SignedHeatOptions& options = SignedHeatOptions())`"

     Compute unsigned distance to a collection of isolated point sources.
-The input is a list of [surface points](../../utilities/surface_point/).
+Point sources are given as a list of [surface points](../../utilities/surface_point/).

+The diffusion time can also be changed using the following function.

+??? func "`#!cpp void SignedHeatSolver::setDiffusionTimeCoefficient(double tCoef)`"

+    Re-computes the time used for short time heat flow `tCoef * h^2`, where `h` is the mean distance between nodes of the mesh.

 ## Helper Types